chrismuntean/Pursuit-Alert/README.md

 ## Plans for further development
 This application originated as my high school senior project.
 While the project served as a significant learning experience over the past year, I am currently uncertain about my ability to continue its development in the foreseeable future.
 However, I encourage anyone interested to build upon and expand this project.
 I am eager to see the innovative ways in which it can be enhanced and applied by others in the community!

+## Development Notebook
+Throughout my high school senior project, I was required to maintain detailed daily logs that documented my learning and development progress.
+These logs include insights into my thought processes and the challenges I encountered while working on this project.

+If you are interested in exploring these entries and witnessing the evolution of the project firsthand, you can access my Notion calendar containing all the notes.
+However, please be aware that this link may no longer be active at the time you try to access it.
+After my graduation, my high school will deactivate my school Google account, which could result in the deletion of these records.

+You can attempt to access the development logs here: [Muntean Chris's Development Logs](https://sparktechsolutions.notion.site/Muntean-Chris-40f87992478c47c99e366a3a97577a01)

 ## Acknowledgments
 This project was built using several open-source technologies and libraries.
 Special thanks to the teams behind each of these tools for making them available:
 ```